faithomotoso/dexter_health_assessment/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-### Explanation Text
-Current implementation to know an active shift would be better automated using firebase functions as using the devices' time can cause errors

-Filtering firebase queries with the `reference` type.
-Had to be done manually.